armytag/langs/speedlang24/notes.md

 - 'static' for contextual referants
 - 'dynamic' for nouns involved in the action
-- 'topical' for introducing topics
+- 'relative' for associating noun phrases together
+- 'topical/vocative' for highlighting the topic of discourse, or to address someone

+### Relator Nouns

+Like prepositions, but can also head noun phrases in their own right and otherwise appear without other nouns.

-### Positionals
+### Positionals (?)

 Like Mayan positionals, describes the internal orientation of a noun.
 Can be used to specify nouns in context of a specific action (adverbially), or to generally describe the noun (adjectivally).